NICHD-BSPC/intro-rnaseq-hpc/README.md

 * Work with real data sets and real bioinformatics environments on NIH’s high-performance compute cluster (Biowulf)
 * Apply what you learn to your own bulk RNAseq data

-### Weekly Course Components

-*	**In-person lecture and hands on demonstrations**: Tuesdays, 10am-12pm starting January 28th
-*	**In-person practice sessions**: Fridays at 10am-12pm starting on January 31st
-    - This is a chance to review material from Tuesday and work on the weekly assignments (see below) with help from Dr. Chang, BSPC staff as well as fellow students.
-You are strongly encouraged to attend these sessions to get the most out of this course.
-* **Asynchronous Practice**: 3-4 hours of asynchronous practice and reading.
-This will prepare you for the following week and allow you to apply knowledge to new examples.
-You will submit small weekly assignment to me so I can check your progress and adjust content if needed.

 ### Topics and Links to weekly materials

-Note: Links to weekly lessons will be provided several days in advance in the table below.
-All course materials are living documents - some changes may be made after publishing to reflect our progress through the material.

 | Link to Materials                      | Topic                                                     |
 |-----------------|-------------------------------------------------------|